 We are dependent on our computer systems to record and process transactions and manage and operate our business, including in designing, marketing, manufacturing, importing, tracking and distributing our products, processing payments, and accounting for and reporting results.
 We also utilize an automated replenishment system to facilitate the processing of basic replenishment orders, the movement of goods through distribution channels, and the collection of information for planning and forecasting.
-In addition, we have e-commerce websites in the U.S. and Europe.
+In addition, we have e-commerce websites in the U.S., Europe, and Canada.
 Given the complexity of our business and the significant number of transactions that we engage in, it is imperative that we maintain constant operation of our computer hardware and software systems.
 Despite our preventive efforts, including back-up systems, our systems are vulnerable from time to time to damage or interruption from, among other things, security breaches, computer viruses or power outages.
 Any material disruptions in our information technology systems could have a material adverse effect on our business, financial condition and results of operations.

 During the second quarter of fiscal 2020, we began a two-year process of re-platforming our enterprise resource planning and other key information systems to become more streamlined, nimble, and efficient in our technology platform and business processes.
 We continue to assess our on premise and cloud-based technology solutions in an effort to ensure we have the optimal solutions for our business.
-However, there are risks and uncertainties related to this re-platforming that could have a material adverse effect on our business, financial condition and results of operations.
+However, there are risks and uncertainties related to this re-platforming that could have a material adverse effect on our business, financial condition and results of operations, including, among other things, the integration into our processes and procedures, system disruptions, and change management.